FireflyMigration/firefly-doc/10-Developer-Guide/16-FlowUIController/01-Exercise-FlowUIController/index.md

       4. UnitPrice
       5. UnitsInStock
       6. UnitsOnOrder
+2. Save changes to Git.
-2. Build and test the program.
+4. Build and test the program.
 3. Add the columns to the columns collection in a different order.
+6. Save changes to Git.
 4. Run the program and test the tab order.
 5. Fix the tab order.
 Build and test.